gloobsters/gloobie/README.md

   - `xr/openxr/`: The OpenXR backend.
 Primary target.
   - `xr/none/`: A stubbed out backend, used for platforms where no XR infrastructure is available or implemented.
 - `openxr/`: The OpenXR wrapper.
-- `renderite/`: Code and types concerning communication with FrooxEngine.
-  - `renderite/generator/`: Generates type definitions and (de)serialization code from the Renderite DLL file.
-  - `renderite/shared.zig` Automatically generated types from the Renderite DLL file.
-This should stay in sync with engine updates.
 - `imgui/`: An implementation of an ImGui renderer for our GPU abstraction.
-- `math/`: An xr_linear based math library, with lots of extra routines sprinkled in.
-Taken from vrshit.
-- `build/`: Misc build scripts.
 - `tracy/`: Zig + Tracy integration
-- `logger/`: A basic logging system for our needs
-- `zinterprocess/`: Zig implementation of YDMS's fork of Interprocess.
-- `third-party/`: Third party dependencies pulled in through submodules.